College tuition in the United States

 College tuition in the United States is the cost of higher education collected by educational institutions in the United States, and paid by individuals.
-It does not include the tuition covered through general taxes or from other government funds, or that is paid from university endowment funds or gifts.
+It does not include the tuition covered through general taxes or from other government funds, or that which is paid from university endowment funds or gifts.
 Tuition for college has increased as the value, quality, and quantity of education have increased.
 Many feel that increases in cost have not been accompanied by increases in quality, and that administrative costs are excessive.
 The value of a college education has become a topic of national debate in the U.S.

 History

 Under the Tenth Amendment to the United States Constitution, the powers of the federal government are limited to those mentioned explicitly in the Constitution.
 As education is not mentioned, educational policy and schools are state matters in the United States.
 The federal government operates military academies, but there is no national university nor national academic standards.
 The development of national standards has been driven from outside, especially the accounting industry, as more and more money became involved.

 An important predecessor was the Morrill Act of 1862, which provided for land-grant colleges using surplus federal lands recently acquired.

-The size and cost of U.S. public higher education increased dramatically after World War II with the introduction of the GI bill and greater federal funding for higher education.Policy makers believed that university-based research had played a critical role in determining the outcome of World War II and would be essential for success in the Cold War.
+The size and cost of U.S. public higher education increased dramatically after World War II with the introduction of the GI bill and greater federal funding for higher education.
+Policy makers believed that university-based research had played a critical role in determining the outcome of World War II and would be essential for success in the Cold War.
 With the launch of the Sputnik satellite by the Soviet Union, many feared that the United States was falling behind on science and technology because it relied on private wealth to fund higher education, in contrast to the Soviet system, which was publicly funded and perceived by some to be more meritocratic and more closely tied to the needs of the economy and the military.
 In the United States, many families were unable to borrow sufficient funds to finance a high-quality education for their children, and to thereby increase their children's earning capacity and standard of living, until after the introduction of federal student loans.
 As public subsidies fell and costs and quality of education increased, loans played an increasingly important role in higher education finance.